 Photo: National Library Board

-The tree trunk is largely fabricated with aluminum, mild steel and plywood which are recyclable and fibre glass.
+The tree trunk is largely fabricated with aluminium, mild steel and plywood which are recyclable and fibreglass.

 Green Library Collection In Store for Kids

 The green library contains a collection of 45,000 books suitable for children aged 4 to 12 in four languages, and a significant 30% focuses on green topics such as animals, plants, nature, water resources, weather, environment, recycling and climate change.

 Fiction books including fairy tales, fantasy and folklore, which are related to the theme of the enchanted forest, make up the other 70%.
 All this spells an enchanting green day out indeed for the kids.

 In case you are wondering, the metal bookshelves from the original library were refurbished using sustainable materials, as were the new bookshelves, which have also been made from sustainable materials.

 Kids can access over 180 green-themed eBooks and play educational games at the two E-Reading Kiosks along the wall on the right side of the library behind the Tree House Centrepiece.
 The eBooks are interactive and have a read-along feature.

 The Weather Stump

 Do not be stumped by a shorter tree stump next to the Tree House Centrepiece.
 Upon closer inspection, one will realise that this is a visual installation displaying three real-time weather markers – temperature, wind speed and rainfall.

 Data is collected over a period of 24 hours at 5-minute intervals from real-time weather information at the Marina Barrage Station provided by the Meteorological Service Singapore.